IanFinlayson/exploring-cs/chapter06.md

 But for loops have a few benefits when looping through a sequence:

--   It\'s much harder to accidentally make an infinite for loop.
+-   It's much harder to accidentally make an infinite for loop.
 -   For loops are a little easier to read.
 They make our intention of looping through a sequence more obvious.